eric-thomas-dagster/dbt-cloud-migration-assistant/README.md

 After running the migration:

 - ✅ Complete Dagster project with all your dbt projects, jobs, schedules, and sensors
+- ✅ **One `DbtProjectComponent` per dbt Cloud project** - each project gets its own component definition
 - ✅ Component-based YAML definitions (no Python code to maintain)
 - ✅ Deployment-aware configuration (works with Dagster Cloud)
 - ✅ DuckDB local development target (develop without production DB)
 - ✅ Job completion triggers automatically converted to Dagster sensors
 - ✅ Migration summary and validation scripts
 - ✅ Helper scripts to clone repositories and validate setup

+### Multiple dbt Projects

+If you have multiple dbt projects in dbt Cloud, the tool will:
+- Create a separate `DbtProjectComponent` for each project
+- Each project gets its own directory: `defs/<project_name>/defs.yaml`
+- All projects are registered in the same Dagster project
+- Jobs and schedules are organized by their source dbt project

 ## Next Steps